 Substance abuse is a selfish disease, one that’s entirely about you.
 One of the best things about 12-step programs is they provide you with an outlet to help others with similar issues.
 When you listen to their stories and practice kindness, you change those old self centered behaviors and commit to a new, positive mindset.

-Breaking addictive patterns is not always a choice one can simply make, and it is ok to ask for help.
+Breaking addictive patterns is not always a choice one can simply make, and it is OK to ask for help.
 Many people find themselves going back to old habits that stop them from living the life they deserve.
-If you find yourself going back to negative habits, take the chance to get back on track today.
-Call one of our admissions navigators today at 1-888-744-0069 so they can provide the information and support you need as to help you get back on the road to recovery.
+If you find yourself returning to negative habits, take the chance to get back on track today.
+Call one of our admissions navigators today at so they can provide the information and support you need to help you get back on the road to recovery.
 You can also check your insurance coverage online now to determine whether your insurance provider will cover rehabilitation.

 Additional Reading: Refusing to Give In – 8 Ways to Beat Cravings